Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####editButton(...)

-[<span class="ret boo"></span>](types.md)&nbsp;Modify an existing button.
+[<span class="ret boo"></span>](types.md) Modify an existing button.
 The only parameter that is required is the index.
 The rest are optional, and not using them will cause the edited button's element to remain.
 Indexes start at 0.
 The first button on any given Object has an index of 0, the next button on it has an index of 1, etc. Each Object has its own indexes.

 !!!info "editButton(parameters)"
 	* [<span class="tag tab"></span>](types.md) **parameters**: A Table containing the information used to spawn the button.